plone/plone.app.robotframework/docs/source/happy.rst

 `RobotSuite <http://pypi.python.org/pypi/robotsuite/>`_ is our package for wrapping Robot Framework tests into Python unittest compatible test cases.
-It's good to know that this registration pattern is the same as how doctest-suites are registered to support zope.testrunner's layers (see https://pypi.python.org/pypi/plone.testing for layered doctest examples).
+It's good to know that this registration pattern is the same as how doctest-suites are registered to support *zope.testrunner*'s layers (see https://pypi.python.org/pypi/plone.testing for layered doctest examples).